kareemre/Email-system-Astratech-test/README.md

 - Use the navigation bar to access the inbox, outbox, and email creation form.
 - Categorize emails directly from the inbox.
 - Reply to and forward emails from the email detail view.
-- Run the fetch command to fetch emails into the inbox:
+- Run the fetch command to fetch emails into the inbox based on IMAP:

     ```bash
     php artisan fetch:emails